Hakuhō Shō: Personal life

 In February 2007 Hakuhō married Sayoko Wada, then 22 years old, a Japanese university student and glamour model, after a three-year relationship.
 The wedding ceremony took place at Meiji Shrine.
 The couple have four children.

 In July 2017 he was reported to be considering taking Japanese citizenship, which is required to stay in the Japan Sumo Association as an elder after retirement.
 This would involve giving up Mongolian citizenship, which Hakuhō was reportedly reluctant to do while his father Jigjidiin Mönkhbat was still living.
 After Mönkhbat's death in April 2018 Hakuhō's mother denied that her husband had been opposed to the idea and said she felt Hakuhō's change in nationality was inevitable.
 It was reported in April 2019 that Hakuhō had begun the process by applying for renunciation of his Mongolian citizenship, and he announced in September 2019 that he had acquired Japanese citizenship.
 He chose to change his legal name to his shikona, Hakuhō Shō.

 Other activities

-Since 2011 Hakuhō has hosted the Hakuhō Cup, an annual amateur sumo event for elementary to middle school children from both inside and outside Japan, held at the Ryōgoku Kokugikan.
+Since 2010 Hakuhō has hosted the Hakuhō Cup, an annual amateur sumo event for elementary to middle school children, from both inside and outside Japan, and held at the Ryōgoku Kokugikan.
+In January 2024 he also announced that he would be the sponsor of the first Dream Girls Cup, a sumo competition open to girls from first grade of elementary school to third grade of high school.
+The tournament, held in February, is also promoted by Shōko Kanazawa and aims to promote women's sumo.